LoKKeR96/microservice-example/README.md

 * Generate the GraphQL-Server and Resolver-Interfaces by running `go run github.com/99designs/gqlgen generate` in your project directory

+* Build the server image using `docker compose build --no-cache server'

-* Starting up the stack using docker compose
+* Starting up the stack using docker compose or kubernetes

 * Visit `localhost:8080/playground` for getting started with GraphQL API